tomwhite007/with-next-from/libs/with-next-from/README.md

 `withLatestFrom` mocking _on initialisation_ inside the `beforeEach()` of a .spec file works fine.
 But this is really considered bad practice because it separates the test case mocked values from the unit test.

 This alternative operator, `withNextFrom` serves a similar purpose as `withLatestFrom`, but doesn't need to be aware of the observable stream's history because it's only interested in the next value (or current one, in the case of Behaviour Subject).

+## Why did I create this?

+I think the power and simplicity of `withLatestFrom` is awesome.
+But the non-standard way of mocking it for Angular tests was a deal breaker for me.
+So after spending too much time researching the issue, I fixed it.